ferasawadi/jobs-management/README.md

 }
 ```

-in here we have an error object while the results has a null value.
+here we have an error object while the results have a null value.
 > please note that `status`, `code`, `message` `results` `errors` are always there in the response

-the error object have a fixed shape
+the error object has a fixed shape

 ```swagger codegen
  "errors": {